lsst-dm/dm_iip_deploy/bin/README.md

 directories, setting up log files and permissions.
 Essentially, their role is to make up everything that CTRL_IIP software needs.

+## Password
+Please set `IIP_RMQ_PWD` in `setup.env` file with whatever value sysadmin pleases and that will be used as password for logging into RabbitMQ server.

 # Install
 * On ATArchiver machine, run as `root`
 ```